 Teethers are made from all types of materials.
 Some are made from rubber, silicone, plastic or wood.
-Teethers can be bought in different shapes, colors and sizes.
-Many toys also have different textures on them, to appeal to a child's individual interests.
+Teethers can be bought in different shapes, colors, and sizes.
+Many toys also have different textures on them, to appeal to a child's interests.
 Many teethers are round, so they are easy for a baby to grip and hold before they bring it to their mouth.

 Always supervise a baby while they are using a teether.
 While choosing a teether, look for a teether that the baby will be able to hold and safely put in their mouth.
-A teether that is to big or too small, could be a safety hazard.
+A teether that is too big or too small could be a safety hazard.

 Do not use items that are not meant to be teethers as a toy, especially toys that have small parts that could fall off and be a choking hazard.

 An important thing to keep in mind while choosing a teether is to verify that it is safe for the baby to put into the mouth.
 Choose only phthalate and BPA free teethers for your child.
 Find out if the teether is made from non-toxic paint.

 Do not buy used teethers used.
 Lots of toy safety standards have changed over the years as companies create new toys that are designed to go into baby's mouth that are manufactured from safer materials that will not expose a baby to harsh, toxic chemicals.
 Consider buying new teethers with each baby.